Murder of Tess Richey: Arrest and continuing investigation

 TPS arrested Kalen Schlatter, a 21-year-old man who did contract work on property exteriors, near his residence in the west-end neighbourhood of Earlscourt at about 11 pm on 4 February 2018.

 On 5 February, it was announced that Schlatter had been charged with second-degree murder in Richey's death.
 Police confirmed at that time that Schlatter was the man from the released surveillance images, believed to be the last person who had been with Richey.
 He had no police record prior to his arrest.

 On the same day, Global News reported that Schlatter had witnessed an attempted murder in August 2017, when a man allegedly attacked his neighbour with a hammer.
 At the time, Schlatter had told Global that he had intervened to help the injured person.

 Investigators had originally believed that Richey and Schlatter first met on the day she died and that her death was a crime of opportunity.
 However, on 21 March, the charges were upgraded to first-degree murder after new evidence had been found.

 Court proceedings

 Schlatter made a brief appearance at the College Park courthouse when he was charged on 5 February, after which he was remanded into police custody.
 He then made brief courtroom appearances via video.

 Schlatter appeared at a bail hearing on 24 July.
 The hearing concluded on 13 August, and denied his bail request; the reasons for this were not reported due to a publication ban.
 In December, following a preliminary hearing under Justice Mavin Wong, Schlatter was ordered to stand trial in the Superior Court of Justice for first-degree murder.
 He appeared there briefly on 31 December and a judicial pretrial was scheduled to begin on 17 January 2019.

 Schlatter's murder trial was scheduled to begin on 13 January 2020, and was expected to last six weeks.
-On March 23 2020, he was found guilty of first degree murder.
+On 23 March 2020, he was found guilty of first degree murder.

+On 9 January 2024, Schlatter was denied an appeal.